indiablonix/Dorothy-Delong-Website/README.md

 # Dorothy-Delong-Website

-Portofilio website for Dorothy Delong.
+Portfolio website for Dorothy Delong.
 This is a project for my Skillcrush course.

 ## Code